NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 You can also see if an organisation is 'Deactivated' or 'Closed'.

 ![Screen showing the user has invited several organisations](/images/onboarding-organisations-home-invited.png)

+## Giving organisations access to additional vaccine types

+To give an organisation that is already using RAVS access to another vaccine type, follow these steps:

+1. On the home page, select the organisation.
+2. On the next page showing details of the organisation, select 'Add vaccines'.
+3. On the next page, select the vaccines you want to add.

+Once you've added a vaccine type to an organisation, you cannot remove it.
+If you add one by mistake, email [ravs.support@england.nhs.uk](mailto:ravs.support@england.nhs.uk).

 ## Problems signing in?